soffan-group-25/ci-server/README.md

 # Continus integration server

 This is an assignment for the course [DD2480 Software Engineering Fundamentals](https://www.kth.se/student/kurser/kurs/DD2480?l=en) that's given at KTH.
-The task is to create a continous integration server.

-The program specification can be found [here](https://canvas.kth.se/courses/37918/assignments/235346) and the the Canvas assignment can be found here.
+The task is to create a continus integration server, the Canvas page can be found [here](https://canvas.kth.se/courses/37918/assignments/235346).

 ## Building, testing and running